God

 Why Do I Need to Be Saved?

-Everyone sins (Romans 3:23), born with it (Psalm 51:5) and choosing it (Ecclesiastes 7:20; 1 John 1:8).
-Sin separates us from God, leading to eternal destruction.
+Because everyone sins (Romans 3:23), we are born with it (Psalm 51:5) and we choose it (Ecclesiastes 7:20; 1 John 1:8).
+Sin separates us from God, leading to death.

 How Did God Provide Salvation?